clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/validate-signatures.rst

 signature, means the content is not valid.

-This guide covers how to validate the contents of an image, which is a manual process, and describes the automatic process ``swupd`` performs internally to validate an update.
+This guide covers how to validate the contents of an image, which is a manual process and is the same process ``swupd`` performs internally to validate an update.

+.. _image-content-validation:

 Image content validation
 ========================